-C. How entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA section 188, and applicable provisions of the Americans with Disabilities Act of 1990 regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of individuals with disabilities.
+C. How entities within the one-stop delivery system, including one-stop operators and the one-stop partners, will comply with WIOA section 188, and applicable provisions of the Americans with Disabilities Act of 1990 regarding the physical and programmatic accessibility of facilities, programs and services, technology, and materials for individuals with disabilities, including providing staff training and support for addressing the needs of persons with disabilities.
 [WIOA Sec.
-108(b)(6)(C)] (See Appendix C: Transitional Planning References and Resources)
+108(b)(6)(C)]

-The Central Arkansas Workforce Development system will comply with WIOA section 188 by ensuring accessibility of facilities, programs and services, technology, and materials for individuals with disabilities by providing staff training and support by Arkansas Rehabilitation Services and Department of Human Services, Division of Services for the Blind.
+The Central Arkansas Workforce Development system will comply with WIOA section 188 by ensuring accessibility of facilities, programs and services, technology, and materials for individuals with disabilities by providing staff training and support by Arkansas Rehabilitation Services and Services for the Blind.
 The JAWS (Job Access With Speech) system is available at all Centers as assistance for visually impaired customers.
 JAWS is a screen reader developed for computer users whose vision loss prevents them from seeing output for the most popular computer applications.
-MAGic screen magnification is also available at all Centers.